laravel-hyperf/laravel-hyperf.com/docs/docs/contracts.md

 ## Introduction

 Laravel Hyperf's "contracts" are a set of interfaces that define the core services provided by the framework.
-For example, an `SwooleTW\Hyperf\Auth\Contracts\Gate` contract defines the methods needed for authorizing a resource, while the `SwooleTW\Hyperf\Hashing\Contracts\Hasher` contract defines the methods needed for generating a secure hash.
+For example, an `LaravelHyperf\Auth\Contracts\Gate` contract defines the methods needed for authorizing a resource, while the `LaravelHyperf\Hashing\Contracts\Hasher` contract defines the methods needed for generating a secure hash.

 All of the contracts live separately in the `Contracts` directory in their belonging packages.
 This provides a quick reference point for all available contracts, as well as a single, decoupled package that may be utilized when building packages that interact with Laravel Hyperf services.